 Oxford Ragwort - Senecio squalidus

 Medium height plant with a well branched stem.
 Leaves are deep green, lanceolate to pinnately lobed, the upper clasping the stem.
-Flowerheads bright yellow, 15 to 25 mm usually with 13 rays, borne in irregular flat topped clusters, all flower bracts black tipped.
+Flowerheads bright yellow, 15 to 25 mm usually with 13 rays, borne in loose clusters, all flower bracts black tipped.

 Waste and disturbed ground, walls.

 Annual or short lived perennial.
 This plant is native to Sicily where it colonises lava slopes on Mount Etna.
 It is now well established in the UK, particularly in towns, since it escaped from the Oxford Botanic Garden in 1794.